GenesysPureEngage/workspace-development-kit/wwe-service-client-api/api-overview/README.md

 # WWE Service Client API - API Overview

-This sample shows the use of the Workspace Service Client API based on window.postMessage.
+This sample shows the usage of the Workspace Service Client API based on window.postMessage.

 The security option "service-client-api.accepted-web-content-origins" must be configured for this sample to work.